hailelagi/hailelagi.com/content/notes/stitch-fs.md

 <p class="subtext" style="font-size: 0.8em; color: #666;"> An important theme here is the _compositional_ almost recursive nature of storage interfaces, this comes up again and again and again. :) </p>

-A hard disk drive exposes a "flat" address space to read or write, the smallest atomic unit is a sector (e.g 512-byte block) and flash based Solid State Drives expose a unit called a "page" to which we can issue read or write "commands" [†1] above which are the intricacies of [_drivers_](https://lwn.net/Kernel/LDD3/) (or if you're lucky EC2's generic NVMe interface or a protocol like NVMe express) and then many generic block interfaces, there are quite a few layers to experiment with, what we need is a block device abstraction, but which one? a few options:
+A hard disk drive exposes a "flat" address space to read or write, the smallest atomic unit is a sector (e.g 512-byte block) and flash based solid state drives expose a unit called a "page" to which we can issue read or write "commands" [†1] above which are the intricacies of [_drivers_](https://lwn.net/Kernel/LDD3/) (or if you're lucky EC2's generic NVMe interface or a protocol like NVMe express) and then many generic block interfaces, there are quite a few layers to experiment with, what we need is a block device abstraction, but which one? a few options:
 1. [the (deprecated?) kernel block interface](https://linux-kernel-labs.github.io/refs/heads/master/labs/block_device_drivers.html#overview)
 2. [ublk](https://spdk.io/doc/ublk.html)
 3. [libvirt](https://libvirt.org/storage.html)